-A crisis can be defined as a moment in time when a person served loses rationale and at times even physical control over his or her own behavior.
+A crisis can be defined as a moment in time when a person served loses rational and at times even physical control over his or her own behavior.
 This can be very challenging and anxiety-producing for those responsible for intervening.
-Due to the chaotic and unpredictable nature of crisis, it is vital for staff and contractors to remain calm and proceed with a plan.
-In order to attend to the relational aspects of behavior that often prevent interfering behaviors, EPI provides training to staff, and requires contractors to have training, using a type of Behavior Intervention curriculum to afford staff and contractors the tools needed to build relationships and intervene before crisis becomes dangerous.
+Due to the chaotic and unpredictable nature of crisis, it is vital for staff to remain calm and proceed with a plan.
+In order to attend to the relational aspects of behavior that often prevent interfering behaviors, EPI provides training to staff using Positive Behavior Supports and Crisis Prevention Institute curriculum to afford staff the tools needed build relationships and intervene before crisis becomes dangerous.